south-coast-science/scs_host_bbe/README.md

 # scs_host_bbe
-Host abstractions for data producers or consumers running Debian on the BeagleBone Black.
+Host abstractions for data producers or consumers running Debian IoT on the BeagleBone Black.

 **Required libraries:**